odbalapure/odbalapure/README.md

 ## Om Balapure

-I am a Software Engineer and have experience in the Test Automation and System Software domain.
+I am a Software Engineer with overall experience of 2yrs.
+I have worked in the test automation and system software domain.
 And I am very passionate about Full Stack Web Development.

 ## Skills